 WHAT IS THE ANGELICA MILL?

 Except for our Amish neighbors, farming depends less on collective labor than it once did.
 Nevertheless, we think of Angelica Mill not as our work alone, but rather as a grander collaboration.
 We depend on researchers around the globe for further exploration of the agronomy, physiology, and nutritional value of Tartary buckwheat.
+We depend on outfits like Big Bold Health to spread that nutritional story.
 We depend on cooks and diners to invent new recipes and to rediscover old ones.
 We look forward to hearing about your successes, and a few inevitable failures as well.
 Thanks for reading.
 Thanks for biting.